GaneshajDivekar/stockpredictionsai/README.md

 ---

-## Extending the Project
-- Add more business logic in `app/use_cases/`
-- Add new endpoints in `app/api/endpoints.py` or `app/api/mcp.py`
-- Implement domain models in `app/domain/` as needed
-- Enhance agentic flows or add more LLM tools in `app/services/`
+## 📜 License

+MIT (or your preferred license)

 ---

-## License
-MIT (or your preferred license)
+## 🙋‍♂️ Questions or Contributions?

+- Open an issue or pull request!
+- For feature requests, ideas, or help, contact the maintainer.

+---

+**Impress your team, investors, or users with this powerful, explainable, and extensible stock prediction backend!**